Articles Home Page Images Email Order Form Plant Catalog Tool Catalog

 Chaenomeles (Flowering Quince, Shudome) S\PS\M\-40ø\RG\Ls\B Deciduous shrubs.
 Used by the Chinese community in the San Francisco Bay Area as a substitute for peach and mume blossoms to celebrate the New Year, this plant flowers in the spring before it gets its new foliage making a striking display of color while the rest of the garden is still in its winter sleep.
 Large types are 8 to 10 feet, smaller types to 4 feet.
 Many flower colors and types including fully double ones.

 An easy to grow and incredibly tough plant.
 Will withstand extreme cold and intense heat; grows in almost any soil.
 Prune while in flower or shortly after; flowers form on wood one year old or older.
 Most of the hybrid types set edible yellow fruits although it is so sour that it is only suitable for jam.
 However the ripening fruit is intensely fragrant and can be smelled throughout the garden in late fall.
 Try sticking a softened quince (use a microwave) in a chicken cavity before baking for a wonderful clean added flavor to the meat and add some to the gravy too.
 It is also a traditional bonsai plant, and the fruit is a real bonus, easily achieved even on bonsai sized plants.
-Chaenomeles should not be confused with so called Chinese quince which is Pseudocydonia sinensis, which we no longer carry.
-Chinese quince are mainly grown for the fruit, not the flowers, and form tree like trunks.
+Chaenomeles should not be confused with so called Chinese quince which is Pseudocydonia sinensis, which are mainly grown for the fruit, not the flowers, and form tree like trunks.

 Plants pruned in summer for bonsai will sometimes open a few flowers again in the fall.
 All of our plants are cutting grown and will flower the year after you receive them.
 Some cultivars require part sun or morning sun in the hottest driest locations.
 These will be indicated below.
 Many of these cultivars have been imported from Japan and are not in commercial production except through our nursery.
 All of our Chaenomeles are cutting grown plants one year or older.
 2 3/4 inch pot size plants are pruned down to about six inches tall, and older plants will have moving trunks (curves achieved through pruning).
 We find moving trunks give added interest since it is virtually impossible to achieve any decent trunk caliper on Chaenomeles in a reasonable amount of time.